 R1C8 cont.:

--No power law relationship was used to predict SSC.
-SSC was predicted by a linear regression of T vs. SSC.
+- SSC was predicted by a linear regression of T vs. SSC.

--SSYEV for storms without measured Q and SSC was predicted from the SSYEV-Qmax model but this was only to estimate an annual Sediment Yield and we did provide model performance metrics (r2 and RMSE) in Table 6.
+-Annual sediment yield was estimated by calculating the SSYEV for storms without measured Q and SSC using the SSYEV-Qmax model.
+Model performance metrics (r2 and RMSE) in Table 6.
 We thought it would be too confusing or cluttered to add error estimates to the Annual SSY estimates since there are several different estimation methods, and their respective error estimation methods would be different.
 Specific Comments (below these are mainly identified by line number) 9.
 L8-11 Over what time period were the observations collected?

 R1C9: Done.
 Added “(2012-2014)” to text L10 10.
 L16 Recommend stating that the human-disturbed watersheds 'have been estimated in increase loads'.
 For presumably that is what you did, rather than monitor the situation over the course of the initiation of human disturbance.
 If so, that should have been stated earlier.